portals-project/vldb2023demo/index.md

 The demo consists of three scenarios.

 ## **Scenario 1: Shopping Cart**
+The [Shopping Cart](shoppingcart) consists of four services: an inventory, cart, orders, and analytics service.
+The application shows how services can be launched dynamically, and how the services can communicate via `portal`s.

 ## **Scenario 2: SQL to Dataflow**
+The [SQL to Dataflow](sql-to-dataflow) example showcases how complex communication patterns and libraries can be built on top of the existing portal service primitive.
+It provides an SQL interface, which allows defining tables, and running SQL queries against these tables, in a convenient API; implemented using Apache Calcite and the Portal abstraction.

 ## **Scenario 3: Playground**